ritvik89/online-fitness-center/Readme.md

 # 🏋️‍♂️ Online Fitness Center

 An Online Fitness Center web application built with the **MERN Stack** (MongoDB, Express.js, React, Node.js) that helps users register, explore workout plans, and track fitness progress.
-This project is designed to simulate the features of a real fitness platform,
+This project is designed to simulate the features of a real fitness platform.
 ---

 # 🖼️ Project Screenshots